The hurricane season normally runs from June to November and affects both the Pacific and Atlantic coasts.

 424,860 British nationals visited Mexico in 2014.
 Most visits are trouble-free.

-Most victims of crime and violence in Mexico are Mexicans involved in criminal activity, but the security situation also poses risks for foreigners.
+The security situation can pose a risk for foreigners.
 Be alert to the existence of street crime as well as more serious violent crime like robbery, assault and vehicle hijacking.
 In certain parts of Mexico you should take particular care to avoid being caught up in drug related violence between criminal groups.
 See Crime and Violence

 There is a low threat from terrorism.
 See Terrorism